pylint-dev/pylint/doc/messages/messages_list.rst

 .. _messages-list:

 ..
-  NOTE: This file is auto-generated.
+  NOTE This file is auto-generated.
 Make any changes to the associated docs extension in 'pylint_messages.py'.

 Overview of all Pylint messages